 Dublin’s finest hotel is effortlessly gracious.
-Everything feels right, from the location opposite the Government Buildings and the twinkly doormen, to the polished service and the elegant, classic bedrooms.
-Four tall, sober Georgian town houses – one of which was the birthplace of the first Duke of Wellington – have been opened up to create a series of expansive, welcoming reception rooms with stucco ceilings, peat fires, antique furniture and the owner’s outstanding collection of 19th and 20th-century Irish art, which you can learn about in a discreet audio tour.
-Just as impressive is the lovely formal garden, graced by Rowan Gillespie’s wonderful statue of James Joyce.
-As for the fine dining restaurant, it’s the province of two Michelin starred Patrick Guilbaud, and there’s a spa with pillared infinity pool.
-No surprise that the charming general manager, Peter MacCann, has been in place since The Merrion opened, but quite a surprise to know that was just 21 years ago.
+Everything feels right, from the location opposite Government Buildings to the twinkly doormen, polished service and classically elegant bedrooms.
+Four tall and sober Georgian townhouses – one of which was the birthplace of the first Duke of Wellington – have been opened up to create a series of expansive, welcoming reception rooms with stucco ceilings, peat fires, antique furniture and the owner’s outstanding collection of 19th and 20th century Irish art, which you can learn about in a discreet audio tour.
+Just as impressive is the formal garden, graced by Rowan Gillespie’s wonderful statue of James Joyce.
+The fine dining restaurant is the two Michelin-starred province of Patrick Guilbaud, and there’s a spa with a pillared infinity pool.
+No surprise that charming general manager, Peter MacCann, has been in place since The Merrion opened, but quite a surprise to find that was just 22 years ago.
 It feels timeless.